Tgenz1213/weather/README.md

 8. You should now see the Weather Forecast application.
 Enter a street address (including the building number) and zip code to get the weather forecast.

+## Development Environment

+This project includes shared VS Code workspace settings and recommended extensions to help standardize and speed up environment setup.

+- Open the project folder in VS Code to automatically use these settings.
+- You will be prompted to install recommended extensions for the root, client, and server workspaces.

+To get started, simply open the `.vscode/weather.code-workspace` file in VS Code.

 ## Troubleshooting

 - If you encounter any issues, ensure that ports 3000 and 8080 are not in use by other applications.